How To Stop Dog Aggression Permanently! ULTIMATE Guide

 Sometimes we might not even be conscious of feeling this way.
 It could be something as simple as feeling nervous, stressed, or depressed.

 Your dog will notice and adjust their behavior accordingly!

 I tried to make it my mission to be as calm and Zen-like around Zeus as possible to see if he would improve and guess what.
 He did!
 It was amazing to see the difference it made with his overall demeanor.
 He wasn’t always raring to go, go, go full of energy.

 So many people make the mistake of tensing up when their dog meets another dog for the first time.
 The fear of not knowing what their dog might do projects a very negative energy.

 By feeling this way, they have opened the gate for their dog to pick up on the fear and to react to it the same way!
 Which is a sure-fire way to trigger aggression towards the other dog.

-The last thing you want to be doing is adding extra emotions to the mix.
+The last thing you want to be doing is adding other emotions to the mix.

-If your dog starts to show signs of aggression or lunges forward do not jerk them straight backwards.
+If your dog starts to show signs of aggression or lunges forward, do not jerk them straight backward.
 This will only encourage them to keep going after the other dog.